tiprankstipranks

 Our growth may be limited if we are unable to implement an acquisition strategy and our operating results may be adversely affected if we are unable to successfully integrate any future acquisition.

 Historically, we achieved much of our growth through acquisitions.
 We intend to continue our growth by selectively pursuing acquisitions of businesses that leverage our platform, scale and capabilities.
 Some of our competitors may have greater financial or management resources with which to pursue acquisition targets.
 Therefore, even if we are successful in identifying attractive acquisition targets, we may face considerable competition and our acquisition strategy may not be successful.
-Current and future changes to rules and policies of the FCC and other regulatory authorities which limit the ownership of television stations may also make it more difficult for us to acquire additional television stations.
-Additionally, our television acquisitions over the past several years have significantly increased our national audience reach to a level that is at the national television ownership limit imposed by the Communications Act and FCC rules.
+Current and future changes to federal statutes and rules and policies of the FCC and other regulatory authorities which limit the ownership of television stations may also make it more difficult for us to acquire additional television stations.
+Additionally, our major television station acquisitions over the past years have significantly increased our national audience reach to a level that is at the national television ownership limit imposed by the Communications Act and FCC rules.
 This may restrict our future television station acquisitions and may require us to divest current stations in connection with any acquisition in order to comply with the national television ownership limit.
 For more information see "Federal Regulation."
 There are a number of risks associated with growing our business through acquisitions.
 For example, with any past or future acquisition, there is the possibility that: we may not be able to manage the increased reporting and administrative demands; we may not be able to successfully reduce costs, increase revenue or audience or realize anticipated synergies and economies of scale with respect to any acquired business; we may not be able to generate adequate returns on our acquisitions or investments; we may encounter and fail to address risks or other problems associated with or arising from our reliance on the representations and warranties and related indemnities, if any, provided to us by the sellers of acquired companies; an acquisition may increase our leverage and debt service requirements or may result in our assuming unexpected liabilities; our management may be reassigned from overseeing existing operations by the need to integrate the acquired business; we may experience difficulties integrating operations and systems, as well as company policies and cultures; we may be unable to retain and grow relationships with the acquired company's key customers; we may fail to retain and assimilate employees of the acquired business; and problems may arise in entering new markets in which we have little or no experience.
 The occurrence of any of these events could have a material adverse effect on our operating results, particularly during the period immediately following any acquisition.

 Legal & Regulatory

-Total Risks: 6/24 (25%)Above Sector Average
+Total Risks: 5/23 (22%)Above Sector Average

-Regulation2 | 8.3%
+Regulation2 | 8.7%

 Regulation - Risk 1